A helping hand with the Milo Hanlon Bursary

-Financial Support from the Milo Hanlon Bursary
+About the Milo Hanlon Bursary

-Milo’s family and UKSA have formed a bursary scheme in memory of Milo and his achievements, with the hope that something of his energy and extraordinary passion can continue.
+Milo’s family and UKSA formed a bursary scheme in memory of Milo and his achievements, with the hope that something of his energy and extraordinary passion can continue.
 The bursary scheme aims to support young people aged 17 – 25 who have, in Milo’s family’s words, “done it the hard way, just like Milo”, with little financial support, but driven by a dream to train and gain employment in the marine industry.
 By creating this opportunity a young person will be able to walk in his footsteps onto an exciting and challenging career.

 One of the key philosophies of this bursary is that any funds granted will be paid back into the scheme by the recipient.
-Successful candidates agree a realistic and achievable repayment schedule.
+Successful candidates agree on a realistic and achievable repayment schedule.
 There is no interest charged on any of the funds granted.

 Applications can be made at any stage throughout the year and bursary places will be awarded on a case by case basis.
 Applicants will be expected to undertake a selection interview; this can be on site at USKA, via Skype, or over the phone.